 Penfield Montessori Academy

-This fall, long-time Near West Side partner - Penfield Children's Center - will be returning to its Montessori roots with the opening of Penfield Montessori Academy in the Near West Side.
+In fall 2017, long-time Near West Side partner - Penfield Children's Center - will be returning to its Montessori roots with the opening of Penfield Montessori Academy in the Near West Side.
 Penfield is currently recruiting to fill 75 kindergarten spots (K3, K4 & K5) for its inaugural class.
 For more information, visit www.PenfieldMontessori.org.

 GMC/CAM “Walk the Talk” 2016

-Last year, the Greater Milwaukee Committee’s Innovation in Milwaukee (MiKE) program merged its annual “Flying Car” event with Creative Alliance Milwaukee’s (CAM) annual “Creative Milwaukee @ Work Summit” to launch the first annual “Walk the Talk” Conference.
+In 2016, the Greater Milwaukee Committee’s Innovation in Milwaukee (MiKE) program merged its annual “Flying Car” event with Creative Alliance Milwaukee’s (CAM) annual “Creative Milwaukee @ Work Summit” to launch the first annual “Walk the Talk” Conference.
 They recently announced that the Near West Side will host this year’s event in October 2016!

 At the Spring 2016 CEO Symposium, NWSP announced the launch of a Near West Side Challenge Fund, designed to raise $5 million over the next three years to provide resources to make critical investments in the Near West Side.
 Already, $2 million has been committed, which includes a $800,000 grant from Milwaukee County and an additional $1.2 million from Milwaukee Urban Strategic Investment Corp.
 (MUSIC) and the Harley-Davidson Foundation.